sherman-jordan/pf2e-visioner/README.md

 2. Click the eye icon in the Token HUD
 3. The visibility manager will open with that token as the observer

-**Method 3: Context Menu**
+**Method 3: Floating Menu**
-1. Right-click on a token in the token layer
+1. Left-click on a token in the token layer
-2. Select "Manage Token Visibility"
+2. Select "Manage Token Visibility" floating button (movable)

 ### Setting Visibility States